Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 you haven't flown for a long time and need a refresher.
 By the way: We recommend a refresher every 90 days at least ...

-## Demarcation

-First of all, it should be said that the lessons require a certain level of knowledge and basic flying skills.
-In the lessons we don't explain flying, but rather the aircraft, its systems and their usage, and the behavior.
+Please note, that the lessons require a certain level of knowledge and basic flying skills.
+In the lessons we don't explain flying as such, but rather the aircraft, its systems and their usage, and the behavior.
 The lessons may therefore be understood as a kind of "interactive type training in the cockpit seat" and not as "basic flying training".

+## Your way through

+Due to the design, systems and age of the jet, it has many pecularities.
+Precise application of system knowledge in daily duty on this wonderful aircraft is the key to success.
+With the F-4E Phantom II you will be challenged in so many ways.
+So be ready!
+We leave it up to you whether you want to get in the air immediately without studying the manual, or whether you want to read upon it before your first flight ...

+Decide for yourself!

+If you want to fly immediately, the training lessons will provide you with enough knowledge to successfully complete these flights.
+You can even study this section or other parts of the manual during your flights; this is another innovation in the DCS F-4E Phantom II.
+The lessons can be paused at any time if necessary.
+Of course, you are welcome to practice multi-tasking and fly at the same time as studying the manual; that's not explicitly forbidden!
+Learning by doing is the basic strategy for the training lessons, but you will be required to read through the manual and carefully study the systems if you want to become a real pro.

 ## Procedures